-Using ground venison for meatballs is a great way to make some super dishes.
+Using ground venison for meatballs is a great way to make some super dishes and awesome venison appetizers.
 Whether with spaghetti or other pasta dishes, maybe just a little marinara, or with some veggies instead of a patty, meatballs are just fun.
 And good.

 One of our favorite wild game chefs, Scott Leysath of California, offers his version of venison meatballs below.
 Be sure to check out HuntFishCook.com for more recipes for venison, other big game, waterfowl, upland birds, small game and fish.